Walt Disney Productions v. Air Pirates: Circuit Court opinion

 The case finally reached the Ninth Circuit Court of Appeals in 1978.
 The court unanimously upheld the District Court's ruling on copyright infringement, and remanded the concurrent trademark infringement and unfair competition claims back to the lower court for further discovery (though Disney did not pursue those claims any further).
 The court rejected the Air Pirates' claim of fair use for satirical purposes, because the depictions of the characters at issue were indistinguishable from Disney's originals.

 At the Circuit Court, the Air Pirates added a free speech claim with an argument that copyright infringement lawsuits against satires and parodies would chill public discussion.
 The court rejected this argument under the rationale that the Air Pirates could have expressed their opinions about the Disney company without confusingly similar depictions of its characters.
 O'Neill was also ordered to pay more than $2 million in damages and legal fees to Disney, though the company decided that O'Neill would be unable to pay and settled this matter in 1980, as long as O'Neill promised to no longer infringe on the company's copyrights.
-Air Pirates appealed the decision to the United States Supreme Court, but their writ of certioari was denied and the Circuit Court ruling on copyright infringement stood.
+Air Pirates appealed the decision to the United States Supreme Court, but their writ of certiorari was denied and the Circuit Court ruling on copyright infringement stood.